 Grönqvist house (Grönqvistin talo)

-In 1930, the luxury apartments of the house were rebuilt into office space.
-Now the house belongs to the Ilmarinen insurance company .
+In 1930 the luxury apartments of the house were converted into office space.